Phalanstere/VisualTimeline/README.md

 ```

-This version does not allow any confirmation.
+This version does not allow any configuration of the *.js object.
 However, it has the advantage that you are rerady to use it without further ado.
 The only thing you **have to do** is to copy all your images into an **images** folder and then open the **converer.html** file.

+If you want to improve the styling, you are free to do so.